Lebanon’s new PM says he plans a government of experts

 Diab, however, emerged from Friday’s meeting with Hariri saying the atmosphere was “positive.”

-“As an expert and an independent, my inclination is to form a government that is truly made up of experts and independents” Diab said.
+“As an expert and an independent, my inclination is to form a government that is truly made up of experts and independents,” he said.

-Shortly after he spoke, scuffles broke out between Hariri’s supporters protesting on a Beirut street and Lebanese army units, underlying the tension on the ground.
+Shortly after he spoke, scuffles broke out between Hariri supporters protesting on a Beirut street and Lebanese army units, underlying tensions on the ground.
 The protesters briefly blocked a main highway in central Beirut, expressing their rejection of Diab.

-Diab faces a huge challenges in trying to form a consensual government that would also satisfy protesters who have been on the streets since mid-October, seeking to sweep away an entire political class they deem as corrupt.
-He also faces a mammoth task of dealing with the country’s economic and financial crisis in one of the most indebted countries of the world.
+Diab faces huge challenges in trying to form a consensual government that would also satisfy protesters.
+Demonstrators have been on the streets since mid-October, seeking to sweep away an entire political class they deem as corrupt.
+Diab also faces the mammoth task of dealing with the country’s economic and financial crisis in one of the most indebted countries in the world.

 Support from the Iran-backed Hezbollah guarantees Diab a thorny path, potentially inviting criticism from Western and Gulf nations that had supported Hariri.
 The Shiite group is designated a terrorist organization by the U.S., some Gulf Arab countries and a few Latin American nations.

-U.S. Undersecretary of State for Political Affairs David Hale, on a visit Friday to Beirut, did not directly comment on Diab’s appointment, saying only that the United States “has no role in saying who should lead” a Cabinet in Lebanon or anywhere else.
+Hale, on his visit Friday to Beirut, did not directly comment on Diab’s appointment, saying only that the United States “has no role in saying who should lead” a Cabinet in Lebanon or anywhere else.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.